johnfedoruk/bangular/aio/content/guide/ngmodule-faq.md

 Adding a service provider to `@NgModule.providers` effectively publishes the service to the entire application.

 When you import an NgModule,
-Angular adds the module's service providers (the contents of its `providers` list) to the application root injector.
+Bangular adds the module's service providers (the contents of its `providers` list) to the application root injector.

 This makes the provider visible to every class in the application that knows the provider's lookup token, or knows its name.